Other drugs may soon follow marijuana’s path from illegal to medical to decriminalized to legal

 Earlier this year, the cities of Denver and Oakland made news when they voted to decriminalize magic mushrooms and other psychedelic plants—declaring that enforcement of state laws against them are to be the lowest police priorities in those jurisdictions.
 Legalization advocates in California, Oregon, and other states are circulating petitions in efforts to change state laws.

 Meanwhile, pharmaceutical startup companies have their sights set on the therapeutic potential of MDMA and psilocybin, the active ingredient in magic mushrooms, even though it’s still a bit of a mystery as to how Big Pharma can make big profits out of psychedelic revelation.

 Three startups have invested more than $80 million to conduct government-approved clinical trials in the United States and Europe.
-They’ve set out to prove that psycho …
+They’ve set out to prove that psychotherapy done wi …